 In addition to our information services, the Library also provides technology for patron use.
 We have desktop and laptop computers, a scanner, a black-and-white copier, wireless internet, and printers.
-We also have a number of specialized technologies in our Innovation Lab.

 Every computer in the Library is preconfigured with access to the monochrome and color printers.
 You can also install the printers to your personal computer using the installers found at http://print.bhsu.edu/uniprint/Packages.asp?AllPackages.

 The Library has a desktop computer station dedicated to microfilm use.
 Using the microfilm reader, patrons can browse, save digital copies, and print copies from our microfilm collection.

 Patrons can search for digital and physical items online using our library catalog.
 Patrons can also use our online catalog to search print and electronic journals.
 To access and search specific databases, see our list of databases.